celo-org/docs/docs/cel2/faq.md

 ### I noticed you used the same chainID for Alfajores and Dango.
 Isn't that dangerous?

 Good catch!
-Yes, we're using the same chain ID for both Alfajors and Dango.
+Yes, we're using the same chain ID for both Alfajores and Dango.
 This means that transactions from one testnet can be executed on the other testnet as well.
 But as both networks are testnets, this is not a problem.

 ### Are there any address changes between Alfajores and Dango?

 No, all contracts stay at their place.
-For more information about the migration see the [migration docs](https://specs.celo.org/l2_migration.html).
+For more information about the migration, see the [migration docs](https://specs.celo.org/l2_migration.html).

 ### Is there anything that used to work on Alfajores that doesn’t anymore?